sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ## If the process is a server: ![no response](img/no-response.png)
-<h2 style="position: relative; top: -60px"> x 100s??</h2>
+<h2 style="position: relative; top: -70px"> x 100s??</h2>

-Note: This process might be a server handling many requests from many clients the moment it crashes.
-Uncaught exceptions can produce an even scarier type of downtime than the screen we saw before -- maybe for any given client, a single response fails, no response at all -- but for a single server, this could happen for 100s or 1000s of clients if the uncaught exception is handled poorly. **The question is**, how to recover and continue as well as possible?
-It starts with...
+Note: This process might be a server handling many requests from many clients when it crashes.
+This is an even scarier type of downtime than the screen we saw
+before: for any given client, a single response fails -- so for a single server, this could be happening for 100s or 1000s of clients if the uncaught exception is handled poorly and the process crashes. **The question is**, how to recover from this and continue as well as possible?

+## It starts with...